 Sandra Academy is committed to providing quality educational opportunities to all students and does not discriminate based on sex, age, race, color, religion, or ethnic origin in admitting students or in providing other career related activities.
-Sandra Academy followed NACCAS Admission Policies and Procedures to establish specific admission requirements appropriate for the massage program.
+Sandra Academy followed NACCAS Admission Policies and Procedures to establish specific admission requirements appropriate for each program offered.
+Programs are offered in cosmetology, esthetics, manicuring, instructor, and cosmetology refresher.
 Sandra Academy does not recruit students attending other schools in similar programs.
-At present, Sandra Academy does not enroll students under a training agreement or under the ability to benefit criteria.
+Sandra Academy does not enroll students under a training agreement or under the ability to benefit criteria.